 Willett said she’s most proud of her decision to turn around while attempting to summit Denali during the summer of 2019.

-“I just sort of had a wild hair,” she said.
+“I just sort of had a wild hare,” she said.
 “I wanted to prove to myself that I could do it.
 It’s the tallest mountain in North America.
 On a clear day, it can be seen from Anchorage and out of my window at home.”

 But Willet forced herself to turn back roughly 2,000 feet from the summit.